 I’ve chosen plein air landscape painting as the theme here.
 One of my inspirations recently has been Wayne White who paints letters on top of thrift store paintings.

 Speaking of thrift store finds, check out vintage paint-by-number paintings.
-Paint-by-number makes shape-finding easier.
+Paint-by-number makes shape-finding easier, and it fills shapes precisely observed color.
 Shape-finding means asking the question “what is the shape, color and value of a particular area of the image?
-Shapes look like gerrymandered voting districts.
+This is the same concept as stroke and fill in vector editors such as Adobe Illustrator.
 To quote painter/educator Charles Hawthorne, students should:

 These spots can be thought of flat colored shapes.
 Ideally, if the painter can draw and fill the shape accurately, a representation is formed.